Was Vikas Dubey handcuffed: The past precedents on this issue

 The apex court in 1995 held that minimal freedom of movement cannot be cut down by application of handcuffs or other hoops.

-In another case -- Prem Shankar Shukla vs Delhi Administration, the top court in 1980 made important observations on the issue and said that there were other measures whereby an escort can keep safe custody of a detenu without the indignity and cruelty implicit in handcuffs or other iron in contraptions .
+In another case -- Prem Shankar Shukla vs Delhi Administration, the top court in 1980 made important observations on the issue and said that there were other measures whereby an escort can keep safe custody of a detenu without the indignity and cruelty implicit in handcuffs or other iron in contraptions.

 It said: Handcuffing is prima facie inhuman and, therefore, unreasonable, is over harsh and at the first blush, arbitrary.
 Absent fair procedure and objective monitoring to inflict irons' is to resort to zoological strategies repugnant to Article 21.

-Surely, the competing claims of securing the prisoner from fleeing and protecting his personality from barbarity have to be harmonized .
+Surely, the competing claims of securing the prisoner from fleeing and protecting his personality from barbarity have to be harmonized.

 The top court has observed that to prevent the escape of an undertrial is in public interest, reasonable, just and cannot, by itself be castigated.